kathleentrann/kathleentran/README.md

 ## Hi!
 I'm Kathleen Tran 🇺🇸 / 🇻🇳

-## I'm a Software Engineer, Kombucha Brewer, and House Plant Enthusiast!
+## I'm a Developer, Kombucha Brewer, and House Plant Enthusiast!

 - 👩🏻 Pronouns: she/her
 - 👩🏻‍💻 I'm currently volunteering at Remerge as a coding teaching assistant!
 [ReMerge is an alternative to incarceration for high-risk, high-need moms with non-violent charges that restore mothers and families through a comprehensive diversion program of treatment, recovery, and hope.] ❤️